TheSudoYT/terraform-aws-palworld/README.md

 > In testing it takes approximately 3 to 5 minutes for your server to appear on the community server list after installation is complete.

 ## Backups
-This module includes the option to enable backups.
-Enabling this will backup the `Pal/Saved/SaveGame` directory to an S3 bucket at the interval specified using cron.
-Backups will be retained in S3 based on the number of days specified by the input `s3_bucket_backup_retention`.
-This is to save money.
-Versioning, kms, and replication are disabled to save money.
+This module offers an optional backup feature, designed to safeguard your `Pal/Saved/SaveGame` directory by periodically copying it to an Amazon S3 bucket.
+When enabled, the backup feature automatically archives the specified directory to a designated S3 bucket at intervals defined by a cron expression.
+The retention period of these backups in S3 is controlled by the `s3_bucket_backup_retention parameter`, allowing for cost-effective storage management.

 > [!NOTE]
 > Enabling this creates an additional S3 bucket.
 In testing, this adds an additional 0.10 USD ( 10 cents ) a month on average depending on the duration of backup retention, how often you backup, and how often you restore from backup. https://calculator.aws/#/addService

-2 Files will be created on the Palworld server; `palworld_backup_script.sh` on install and `palworld_backup_log.log` when the first backup job runs.
+2 Files will be created on the Palworld server; `palworld_backup_script.sh` on install and `palworld_backup_log.log` AFTER the first backup job runs.

 The backup should be visible in the AWS S3 bucket after the first specified backup interval time frame passes.